This feature is only available to Google Workspace for Education editions.

 App restrictions for users under 18

-- Create channels, playlists, stories, shorts, or upload videos
+- Create channels, playlists, stories, shorts, live streams, or upload videos

 - See or post comments